Your browser version is outdated. We recommend that you update your browser to the latest version.

 At Kirk Smeaton C of E VC School, collective worship is part of every day, it is focused around our vision statement, 'Let God's love shine, as we care for each other and learn together.'

 Collective worship is a time to reflect on the day or week and develop spirituality of the whole person.
 It is inviting and engaging for all.
-The purpose is not to covert, but it's to learn about faiths and empower self belief and growth.
+The purpose is not to covert, but is to learn about faiths and empower self belief and growth.
 It is important for both adults and children and allows time for everyone to revisit the day in a reflective and positive way.

 Please see the attached ethos termly plans for more information.